imran-baitham/next-latest-with-trpc-latest/README.md

-# next app with trpc with app router
+# next app, Trpc with app router

 > follow t3 app structure not a t3 app